beacon-house/psychometric-analysis-tool-v2/documentation/project-context.md

 - Defined route: /test/bigfive/results

 Solution: Standardized all routes to use hyphenated format (big-five)

+### Issue 2: Database Save Error on Test Completion (FIXED - Oct 30, 2025)
+Problem: "Error saving your results to the database" alert appearing Root Cause: NOT NULL constraint violation
+- test_results.result_data column had NOT NULL constraint from initial migration
+- Code was inserting result_data: null for in_progress tests
+- Database rejected the insert

+Solution: Changed in_progress record to use result_data: {} (empty object) instead of null

 ### Debugging Enhancements
 Added comprehensive console logging in Test.tsx: